24 Oz

 4. Mixing Systems Without Noting It

 Gunpowder is measured in troy ounces.
-Plus, pharmaceuticals?
+Jewelry is troy.
+That said, pharmaceuticals?
 Avoirdupois.
-Jewelry is troy.
 But both use the word "ounce.

 Pro tip: Unless you're handling gold bars or black powder, you're using avoirdupois.
 Just sayin'.